 Time: 12.00pm – 2.00pm

-With the recent launch of the Adolescent Lester Tool, the ongoing work on RCPsych’s Position Statement and the new developmental specification for CYPMH specialised services, this event aims to bridge mental and physical health for children and young people, increase awareness and share good practice as part of a wider culture shift within children and young people mental health services.
+With the recent launch of the Adolescent Lester Tool, the PsyMetRiC app and the new developmental specification for CYPMH specialised services, this online event aims to bridge mental and physical health for children and young people, increase awareness and share good practice as part of a wider culture shift within children and young people mental health services.

-The Royal College of Psychiatrists will provide an overview of their latest position statement on improving the physical health of people with mental health conditions.
-We will also be joined by leaders in the field, who will share updates and lead in-depth sessions, alongside young people with lived experience, exploring the following:
+The event will be co-chaired by Professor Prathiba Chitsabesan (Pennine Care NHS Foundation Trust) and Carina Andrews (member of the PsyMetRiC LEAP).
+We will be joined by leaders in the field, who will share updates and lead in-depth sessions, alongside young people with lived experience, exploring the following:

 - Lessons learnt and inviting feedback for effective implementation of the Lester tool, developed by psychiatrists, paediatricians, GPs, nurses and lived-experience experts to improve physical health in psychosis.